Skip to content

 What age should kids start doing trivia?

 Kids can start answering simple trivia at age 5, once they can read a question on their own and hold a 2 or 3 option answer in mind.
 The Easy tier in this list targets ages 5 to 7 with short questions and visual answers.
 Ages 8 to 10 handle Medium questions with one sentence of context.
 Ages 11 to 13 are ready for Hard questions with multi-step reasoning.
-LearnClash's Bronze tier starts every player at 800 ELO and adjusts from there.
+LearnClash starts every player at 1300 ELO (Gold II, the ladder average) and calibration finds their true tier from there.

 How can I make trivia harder for older kids?